siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/580-how-to-use-podman-dockerfile-on-almalinux.md

 ---
 title: How to Use Dockerfiles with Podman on AlmaLinux
 linkTitle: Dockerfiles with Podman
-description: In this blog post, we’ll dive into the steps to use Dockerfiles with Podman on AlmaLinux.
+description: In this article, we’ll dive into the steps to use Dockerfiles with Podman on AlmaLinux.
 date: 2024-12-11
 weight: 580
 draft: false